 Longhorn Prepharmacy Association (LPPA)

-LPPA comprises all prepharmacy students at UT Austin.
+LPPA comprises all prepharmacy students at The University of Texas at Austin.
 The group’s chief objectives are to function as a small community of students within a large institution; to provide current information on the preprofessional and professional curricula; and to provide information about the pharmacy profession.

 Legal Requirements for Professional Practice